 If you're a new freshemen, you will meet with an academic advisor from the Solution Center prior to the start of your first semester, as part of the course registration process during orientation.
 An individual advisor will then be assigned to you for your freshman year.
 They will also serve as your First Year Seminar instructor.
 As you continue into your second year, you'll work more closely with an advisor from the Solution Center.

 If you're a transfer or re-entry student, you will meet with an academic advisor from the Solution Center prior to the start of your first semester.
-You'll continue to work with a Student Affairs advisor throughout your time at UW-BSC.
+You'll continue to work with an advisor throughout your time at UW-BSC.

 UW-BSC's Career Center provides support for student academic and career development.
 In addition, the UW-BSC Library offers a wide variety of up-to-date career information, books, and catalogs for all the UW and independent schools in Wisconsin.
 To further explore majors offered through the UW System, visit Major Mania.